 5. The value of unity is found in the ability to pool our gifts and resources to promote the Kingdom to a lost world.
 This runs contrary to divisions caused by denominationalism.

 What is a believer to do?
-Should we ignore denominations, should we just not go to church and worship on our own at home?
-The answer to both questions is no. What we should be seeking is a body of believers where the Gospel of Christ is preached, where you as an individual can have a personal relationship with the Lord, where you can join in Biblical ministries that are spreading the Gospel and glorifying God.
-Church is important and all believers need to belong to a body that fits the above criteria.
+Should we ignore denominations?
+Should we just not go to church and worship on our own at home?
+The answer to both questions is no. What we should be seeking is a body of believers where the gospel of Christ is preached, where you as an individual can have a personal relationship with the Lord, where you can join in biblical ministries that are spreading the gospel and glorifying God.
+Church is important, and all believers need to belong to a body that fits the above criteria.
 We need relationships that can only be found in the body of believers, we need the support that only the church can offer, and we need to serve God in community as well as individually.
-Pick a church on the basis of its relationship to Christ, how well it is serving the community.
-Pick a church where the pastor is preaching the Gospel without fear and is encouraged to do so.
-Christ and His church is all about your relationship to Him and to each other.
+Pick a church on the basis of its relationship to Christ and how well it is serving the community.
+Pick a church where the pastor is preaching the gospel without fear and is encouraged to do so.
 As believers, there are certain basic doctrines that we must believe, but beyond that there is latitude on how we can serve and worship; it is this latitude that is the only good reason for denominations.
 This is diversity and not disunity.
-The first allows us to be individuals in Christ, the latter divides and destroys.
+The first allows us to be individuals in Christ; the latter divides and destroys.